 However, two main negatives are often raised from a nutrition perspective.

 Soy protein has quite a high sodium content.
-While many athletes may need this electrolyte to stay hydrated, it may have some negative impacts, especially for your heart health .
+According to LiveScience, while many athletes may need this electrolyte to stay hydrated, it may have some negative impacts, especially for your heart health .

 The other thing you often hear is that soy contains isoflavones, which have similar effects as the estrogen hormone.

-However, studies have measured these responses to be very weak, so unless you're planning to take very large doses of soy protein powder, this should not be an issue .
+However, a study from the Harvard School of Public Health has measured these responses to be very weak, so unless you're planning to take very large doses of soy protein powder, this should not be an issue .

 Check this video out for a further comparison between the two options: